 Account Notifications

 Hi Brad, your account has an overdue balance.
 Please text us back so that we can set up a payment plan.
+Reply STOP to opt-out of SMS reminders.

 Hi Thomas, The office will be closed tomorrow for a deep cleaning.
 Sorry for the late notice.
 Your appointment will need to be rescheduled.
 Text us back at your earliest convenience.